 - Apply to the dual-title program before taking the candidacy exam in the major program

-Applications are accepted once a year, usually in January and February, by completing an online application form.
+Applications are accepted once a year.
+Applicants apply by completing an online application form.
+A link to the form will be posted when applications are being accepted.

 - Research background and career goals (three-page limit), which includes: